EVERSE-ResearchSoftware/RSQKit/README.md

 ## Contact

-Please get in touch with the [RSQKit Editorial Board & Maintainers](mailto:mailto:rsqkit@lists.certh.gr) with any questions about this lesson.
+Please get in touch with the [RSQKit Editorial Board & Maintainers](mailto:mailto:rsqkit@lists.certh.gr) with any questions about this project or content.

 ## Acknowledgements